Deadly Israeli barrage shatters Gaza ceasefire, but Israel divided on war

 In Israel’s small, interconnected society, Oct.
 7 continues to cause anguish while the hostages remain in Gaza.
 The first 50 were handed over in exchange for hundreds of Palestinian prisoners two months into the war, but only in January did more slowly begin to return.
 Some reported being starved and tortured in captivity, telling of others still alive and in the same conditions.

-Tuesday night, three recently returned hostages addressed a rally in Tel Aviv, pleading for the lives of those they left behind while demanding renewed negotiations.
+On Tuesday night, three recently returned hostages addressed a rally in Tel Aviv, pleading for the lives of those they left behind while demanding renewed negotiations.

 But another group of hostage families aligned with the Netanyahu government said they supported resumed fighting.
 “The past weeks have proven what we have been saying all along – Hamas will never return all the hostages willingly,” they said in a statement.
 “Only massive military pressure, a complete blockade including cutting off electricity and water, and occupation of territories that will lead to Hamas’ collapse ... will return ALL the hostages together, in one stage.”